tinymce/tinymce-docs/tinydrive/tinydrive-api/standalone.md

 keywords: tinydrive api
 ---

-{{site.cloudfilemanager}} can be used as a generic file manager separate from TinyMCE this is referred to as standalone mode.
+{{site.cloudfilemanager}} can be used as a generic file manager separate from {{site.productname}} this is referred to as standalone mode.

 ## Loading the standalone API script